 Underlying medical conditions could affect your gums as well.
 Heart disease, diabetes, and arthritis can create inflammation throughout your body.
 And this may make you more susceptible to infections as well as bone loss.
 The inverse is also true in that gum disease is a source of inflammation that can compromise your overall health.

 Changes in your body, such as pregnancy or fluctuating hormones, may make your gums more prone to infection.
-Discuss your medical history with your dentist or periodontist to learn how these factors can play a role in your dental care.
+Request an appointment to discuss your medical history with your dentist or periodontist to learn how these factors can play a role in your dental care.

 Poor Oral Habits